Rishabhbahuguna03/SQL/README.md

 # SQL

-- This repository is records my progress in the database world using `SQL`.
+- This repository records my progress in the database world using `SQL`.

 - Currently, I'm working on a [21 Day Challenge series](https://github.com/Rishabhbahuguna03/SQL/tree/main/SQLWithIDC) by Indian Data Club (IDC) sponsored by DPDzero.